 - Analyze primary and secondary sources

 - Consider lessons from the missile crisis for today

 Resources – Short Films

-These four short films were produced by The Armageddon Letters, a project devoted to engaging the public in an examination of the missile crisis.
+These four short films (see YouTube playlist below) were produced by The Armageddon Letters, a project devoted to engaging the public in an examination of the missile crisis.
 The phrase “The Armageddon Letters” refers to the unprecedented exchange of letters and other communications among Kennedy, Khrushchev and Castro, before, during and after the crisis.
 The Armageddon Letters website is a rich transmedia resource of information, graphic novels, podcasts, and short films on the Cuban Missile Crisis—all based on decades of research on perhaps the most dangerous moment in human history.
 There is a wealth of material that teachers might find useful for their classrooms.

 In the Classroom